web-platform-tests/interop-2022-viewport/explainers/icb.md

 See [Virtual Keyboard: Findings](./virtual-keyboard.md#findings).

+### Effect of Overscrolling / Bouncy Scroll

+When [overscrolling](./scrolling.md#overscrolling-and-rubber-banding) – on platforms that support it - the ICB retains its size and bounces along with the rubber banding as it happens.

 ### Relation to Viewport Units

 Their name might not indicate it, but the [Viewport Units](./viewport-units.md) are sized in relation to [the ICB](./icb.md).
 See [Viewport Units](./viewport-units.md) for details.